 Only direct employment expenses related to hiring and training candidates are eligible for funding.
 This program places less of a focus on expenses than other programs and generally provides a full $3,000 to $5,000 contribution per eligible candidate.

 How to Apply for Career-Ready with CTMA Hiring Grants

 What information is required in Career-Ready with CTMA applications?

 To access Career-Ready with CTMA funding, employers are responsible for submitting an employer application form in addition to a form for each of the candidates being hired.
 Applications require:

 - Business contact/administrative information;

-- Attestation that at least 50% of company business comes from the automotive sector;
+- Attestation that at least 50% (automotive manufacturers) or at least 30% (advanced manufacturers) of company revenues come from the automotive sector;

-- Identification of the proposed candidate as a co-op student, recent graduate, or new apprentice;
+- Identification of the proposed candidate as a co-op student, recent graduate, or potential new apprentice;

 - Confirmation of placement length and focus area; and